 Base salary provides financial stability and security to our named executive officers through a fixed amount of cash for performing job responsibilities.
-Each of the named executive officers' 2021 annual base salary rates are listed in the table below, which, for Mr. Andriole and Dr. Melemed, represented a 3.1% and 1.8%, respectively, increase over the 2020 base salaries to account for general market increases as recommended by Aon according to market data.
-Mr. Sherman's 2021 base salary was not increased over his 2020 base salary.
+Each of the named executive officers' 2022 annual base salary rates are listed in the table below, which represented a 5.0% increase over the 2021 base salaries to account for general cost of living increases as recommended by Aon according to market data.

-Named Executive Officer 2021 Base Salary
+Named Executive Officer 2022 Base Salary

-Michael Sherman \$630,000
+Michael A. Sherman \$661,500

-Michael Andriole \$433,000
+Michael T. Andriole \$454,650

-Allen Melemed, M.D., M.B.A. \$443,000
+Allen S. Melemed, M.D., M.B.A. \$465,150